ehdocumentdesign/rorus/README.md

   > `$ mkdir bin`

-2. Add this directory to your PATH by editing the .bashrc file in your home folder.
+2. Add the directory to your PATH by editing your .bashrc file (or other shell initializer).
 For example:

-    * Add it to existing statement:
+    * Add it to an existing statement:

     > `$ export PATH="`_`(/any/number/of/preexisting/paths/here)`_`:/home/user/bin"`

-    * Or to an additional statement:
+    * Or use an additional statement:

     > `$ export PATH="$PATH:/home/user/bin"`